squeaky-pl/portable-pypy/BUILD.rst

 Guide to building Portable PyPy yourself
 ========================================

 You are going to need Docker installed.
-I used docker 1.6 on Fedora to accompish this.
+I used docker 1.6 on Fedora to accomplish this.

 All the commands are executed from the repository root.